MonoidalAttackTrees/AttackTreeJSEditor/README.md

 - Install [node.js](https://nodejs.org/en/download/).

-  Note: Use the offical download from the node js website instead of brew, because the version in brew is old.
+  Note: Use the offical download from the node js website instead of homebrew, because the version in brew is old.

 - Inside the ghcjs repo run the following to install it: ``cabal install .``